 - Ensure that part-time instructors are of the highest quality:

-- The Coordinator will coordinate issues related to part-time instructors involving:
+- Coordinate issues related to part-time instructors involving:

-- Providing mentorship through providing the following types of activities: feedback, orientation to course objectives and outcomes, assist with classroom management concerns, orient to resources available for their classroom, etc.
+- Mentorship through the following types of activities: feedback, orientation to course objectives and outcomes, assisting with classroom management concerns, ensuring resources are available for their classroom, etc.

 - Ensure part-time instructor compliance with program/discipline guidelines.